lee-borlace/tech2021/readme.md

 ```

 ## Variable files
 Variable files are gitignored.
-Don't check them in, and find other ways of injecting the values.
+Don't check them in, and find other ways of injecting the values - via environment variables.